 - Employer Tax Credit for Compensation Paid

-Provides an annual income tax credit of up to 5 years for qualified employers of 10% of the compensation paid to a qualified employee if the employee received his degree from a university or college in Oklahoma and 5% if the employee received his degree from outside Oklahoma.
+Provides an annual income tax credit of up to five years for qualified employers of 10% of the compensation paid to a qualified employee if the employee received his or her degree from a university or college in Oklahoma and 5% if the employee received his or her degree from outside Oklahoma.
 This credit cannot exceed $12,500 for each qualified employee annually.